blakedietz/app-ideas/README.md

 ## Chrome extension for reddit or some other popular site like lobste.rs that is similar to hacker news tiling on homepage

+# Modules

+## Angular webcam

+Webcam that can take video and photos with filter functionalities

 # App

 ## Split time